Crichel House

 Crichel House is a Grade I listed Classical Revival country house near the village of Moor Crichel in Dorset, England.
+Originally built in the 16th century, it was rebuilt following a fire in the 18th century, then remodelled in both the 19th and 20th centuries.
 The house has an entrance designed by Thomas Hopper and interiors by James Wyatt.
 It is surrounded by 400 acre of parkland, which includes a crescent-shaped lake covering 50 acre.
 The parkland is Grade II listed in the National Register of Historic Parks and Gardens.

 History

 The original Tudor house, owned by the Napier family, was largely destroyed in an accidental fire in 1742 and was rebuilt in English Baroque style for Sir William Napier by John Bastard of Blandford and Francis Cartwright, probably the contractor.
-Humphrey Sturt, of Horton, acquired the estate in 1765 on his marriage with Diana, the aunt and heir of Sir Gerard Napier, the 6th and last baronet, and with the collaboration of the Bastard family extensively remodelled the house in 1771-73, extending it and adding an Ionic portico on the south front.
+Humphrey Sturt, of Horton, acquired the estate in 1765 on his marriage with Diana, the aunt and heir of Sir Gerard Napier, the 6th and last baronet, and with the collaboration of the Bastard family extensively remodelled the house in 1771–73, extending it and adding an Ionic portico on the south front.
 The new interiors, including a new double-height entrance hall with an expanded staircase, were designed by James Wyatt (1772–80), with painted decor by Biagio Rebecca, chimneypieces by John Devall, and furniture by John Linnell (1778–79) and Ince and Mayhew (1768–78).
 The park was landscaped in the style introduced by Capability Brown, with a crescent-shaped lake and belts of trees.

 On Humphrey Sturt's death in 1786, his second son, Charles, inherited Crichel and let it.
 His son Henry Charles Sturt commissioned a new entrance hall on the west side of the house designed by Thomas Hopper in 1831.
 Thomas Evans of Wimborne had exhibited designs for Crichel at the Royal Academy in 1824, but there is no indication these were used.
 Major alterations were then made to the house by Henry Charles' son Henry Gerard Sturt, who in 1876 became 1st Baron Alington; to designs by William Burn, the exterior was made neoclassical and a porte-cochère in Roman Doric style added to the entrance on the west façade.
 New wings for family and servant accommodations were added on the north side.